 I was desperate to ask, "What's the worse/ most hilarious thing you could blurt out in assembly.
 Of course, I didn't dare. 😜

-Instead, I thought I'd write my first poem of 2022 - all about that urge to blurt.
+Instead, I thought I'd write my first poem of 2022 - all about that urge to blurt and that inner voice.
 However, I'd leave the the final stanza unwritten, just so the children have the opportunity to express their worst, poetic blurts in private.

 Just keep the metre tight! 🙏